proalvo/sport-event-soundboard/README.md

 ### 2. Install electron-builder

+I have successfully compiled software to exe with node v22.22.0 and npm version 10.9.4.
+Latest node version failed.

 From your project root:
 ```
 npm install --save-dev electron-builder
+npm init
+npm run dist
 ```
+If you are lucky, you have `Sport Event Soundboard Setup 1.0.0.exe` in `dist` directory.

 Copy your mp3 files to ~/jingles and ~/music.